 Creatine phosphate is than used to replenish ATP which acts as a quick energy source for activities that require quick bursts of energy such as strength training/weight lifting and sprinting.

 The more creatine phosphate you have on hand, the more ATP can be replenished during bursts of all out effort.

-So, the bigger the amounts of creatine phosphate in the muscles, the more the muscle can lift and perform short-term maximum strength lifts.
+The more creatine phosphate you have in your muscles, the more energy the muscles will have.
+This will have a positive effect on the amount of weight you can lift and short-term maximum strength lifts.
 Let's go back to the bench press example.
 Let's say you want to get 4 to 6 reps with a heavy weight and you really want to get at least 4 reps (Anymore than 4 reps would make your day!).
 Also, let's assume your not supplementing with creatine.
 Since you only get a small amount of creatine from your diet, your not getting a lot of creatine phosphate in the muscle.